Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The first parameter can be either "B" or "F".

 16. Make 4 more copies of the Employees1 Form and name them as Employees2 to Employees5.
-The number in the header labels also needs to change to 2,3,4 and 5 in their respective Forms.
+The index in the header labels should also change to 2, 3, 4, and 5 on their respective Forms.

-17. Create a Macro similar to the sample image shown on top of this page, to open the forms, and keep them hidden in memory except for one.
-You may define any one of the form’s Window Mode as Normal to make that form visible, in the Application Window, while all other forms stay hidden.
+17. Create a Macro similar to the sample image shown at the top of this page to open the forms, and keep them hidden in memory except for one.
+You may define any one of the form’s Window Mode as Normal to make that form visible in the Application Window, while all other forms stay hidden.

 18. Save the Macro with the name Macro1.